Updated: April 26th, 2023

-Wizarding World Digital entities and affiliates.
+- Wizarding World Digital entities and affiliates.
 If one of us, i.e. Wizarding World Digital LLC or Wizarding World Digital Limited, separately collects any of your information in the first instance, then the collecting entity will share such information with the other (acting as a joint controller).
 If we establish any subsidiaries, we may share your information with them for use in accordance with this policy (e.g. as processors acting on our instructions).
-We also share information with our Pottermore Limited, Pottermore Inc. and Warner Bros.
-Entertainment Inc. affiliates to use in accordance with their own privacy policies, including (with permission, where required) to provide, improve, offer, market and otherwise communicate with you about their own products.
+We also share information with our Warner Bros. and Pottermore affiliates to use in accordance with their own privacy policies, including (with permission, where required) to provide, improve, offer, market and otherwise communicate with you about their own products.

-Linked sites.
+- Linked sites.
 Some of our sites contain links to other sites, including social media sites, whose privacy practices may be different from ours.
-You should consult the other sites' privacy policies and terms before submitting any of your information, as we have no control over information that is submitted to, or collected by, those third parties.
+You should consult the other sites' privacy policies and terms before submitting any of your personal information, as we have no control over user personal information that is submitted to, or collected by, those third parties.

-Sponsors, co-promoters and other third parties relating to the promotion of the Wizarding World.
+- Sponsors, co-promoters and other third parties relating to the promotion of the Wizarding World.
 We sometimes offer content or programs (e.g. competitions, promotions, games, apps or social media site integrations) that are sponsored by, co-branded with or otherwise promoted by identified third parties.
 By virtue of those relationships, the third parties collect or obtain information from you when participating in the activity.
 The third parties will use the data they collect in accordance with their own privacy policies.
+We may also provide your Information to improve the product or create more tailored advertising or marketing.
 We encourage you to look at the privacy policies and terms of any such third party to learn about their privacy practices.
 If you use the Wizarding World Passport to connect with other organisations that accept the Passport, then we may share information with those organisations.
 We will tell you what information we will share with each organisation at the time you choose to link your accounts.

-Advertising networks.
-We may share certain information with reputable third parties to provide advertising to you based on your interests.
-For more information, please see the next two sections, Your marketing and advertising choices and Cookies and other technologies.
+- Advertising networks.
+We may share certain information with reputable third parties to provide targeted advertising to you based on your interests.
+For more information, see the next two sections, Your marketing and advertising choices and Cookies and other technologies.

 We use or disclose your information in anonymised form at our discretion, such as to help us improve our sites and products.